mtthwmths/kubernetes-notes/notes.md

             - this is the default type
         * Headless Services
             - ex: stateful apps like databases
+            - you can reach the pod without need of a proxy
         * NodePort Services
             - external traffic has access to fixed port on each Worker Node
             - not secure by nature